Typography Grab Bag: Berlow, Carter, and Indiana Jones

 Not so much the cliché of technology being an enabler or democratizer (that can’t be a word, can it?)
 Rather, there’s something interesting about how the strength of a military structure (in discipline and rote effectiveness) is derived in part from top-down control, but that lies in direct contradiction to how information—of any kind, really—needs to move around this organization for it to be effective.
 What does it mean an approach like this one works in such contrast to tradition?

-Visualizing Data is my book about computational information design.
+Visualizing Data is my 2007 book about computational information design.
 It covers the path from raw data to how we understand it, detailing how to begin with a set of numbers and produce images or software that lets you view and interact with information.
-Unlike nearly all books in this field, it is a hands-on guide intended for people who want to learn how to actually build a data visualization.
+When first published, it was the only book(s) for people who wanted to learn how to actually build a data visualization in code.

-The book covers ideas found in my Ph.D. dissertation, which is basis for Chapter 1.
-The next chapter is an extremely brief introduction to Processing, which is used for the examples. but applies them to a series of examples, first starting with a simple mapping project (Chapter 3) to place data points on a map of the United States.
+The book covers ideas found in my Ph.D. dissertation, which is the basis for Chapter 1.
+The next chapter is an extremely brief introduction to Processing, which is used for the examples.
+Next is (chapter 3) is a simple mapping project to place data points on a map of the United States.
 Of course, the idea is not that lots of people want to visualize data for each of 50 states.
 Instead, it’s a jumping off point for learning how to lay out data spatially.

 The chapters that follow cover six more projects, such as salary vs. performance (Chapter 5), zipdecode (Chapter 6), followed by more advanced topics dealing with trees, treemaps, hierarchies, and recursion (Chapter 7), plus graphs and networks (Chapter 8).

-This site will be used for follow-up code and writing about related topics.
+This site is used for follow-up code and writing about related topics.

 - Brains on the Line